It is impossible to get hired without a well-written resume.

 5. Pascal van Gemert

-Pascal van Gemert’s resume is a splendid example of a user-friendly website.
+The resume created by Pascal van Gemert is a great example of an intuitively designed website.

 6. Nathaniel Koloc

-Nathaniel Koloc’s resume is another well-executed example of a simple yet effective personal website.
+Nathaniel Koloc’s portfolio is yet another example of a personal website done well.

-He includes strong statements to describe his professional work as an entrepreneur and people executive — such as “I love building powerful teams and tuning them to perform their best.”
+His work as an entrepreneur and people executive is characterised by declarative statements such as “I love building powerful teams and tuning them to perform at their best.”